-Last updated: 18 June 2020 at 9.30am
+Last updated: 22 October 2020 at 11.30am

 This page provides you with the latest information on Coronavirus (COVID-19).
 The government is making regular announcements in response to the ongoing outbreak.

 On Monday 12 October, the Government published guidance on the local COVID-19 alert levels, including what they mean, why they are being introduced and what the different levels are.
 The local COVID-19 alert levels set out information for councils, residents and workers about what to do and how to manage any outbreak in their area.

 Current situation - what you can and can't do